 I’m always searching for beautifully written prose.
 This means that the books I blog about come from several sources: borrowed, bought, and free.
 It’s important to me to say a few words about the books I receive for free:

-I don’t participate in any programs where I promise to write “an honest review” in exchange for a free book because I only review books I love, books whose prose moves me.
+I don’t participate in any programs where I promise to write “an honest review” in exchange for a review copy because I only review books I love, books whose prose moves me.
 I let publishers know this.
 This means I will not blog about a book even if a page-turner, if the prose disappoints.
-Most frustrating is to discover a gifted writer whose prose suddenly veers profane or offensive.
+Most frustrating is to discover a gifted writer whose prose veers heavily profane or offensive.
 I’m saddened to say it happens more often than I expect.
 (I try to identify only those books I think will be a good fit for Enchanted Prose.)
 I – and the readers whom I’m happy have found this blog – are looking for something else here: prose that is lyrical, evocative, calming, stirring, rooted in a deep “sense of place” or historical time period – an evolving notion of “enchanted prose.”
 And that’s when Enchanted Prose can’t wait to sing its praises!

-I didn’t start this blog to receive free books.
+I didn’t start this blog to receive complementary books.
 I was inspired by a UK author’s novel whose prose felt so-good, yet an unfamiliar name on our bestseller lists.
 I’m constantly requesting library books, but the timing they arrive often conflicts, the wait list long, or the newest books are not yet in the system.
 So, I’ve come to greatly appreciate receiving and winning advanced reader copies (or finished books) from publishers and literary websites.
 Along the way, I’ve encountered so many publishers excited about sharing the discovery of a debut author and their very special books, who want to reach as many readers as possible – the same way I feel about Enchanted Prose.